nodejs/node-v0.x-archive/doc/api/cluster.markdown

 ### Worker.kill()

 This function will kill the worker, and inform the master to not spawn a new worker.
-To know the diffrence between suicide and accidently death a suicide boolean is set to true.
+To know the difference between suicide and accidently death a suicide boolean is set to true.

     cluster.on('death', function (worker) {
         if (worker.suicide === true) {